 Well obviously design preference is individual!
 One person, family or house may prefer once product over the other.
 Both products are available in a range of colours, timbers and wood look finishes so neither is more superior there.

 From an insulation point of view, plantation shutters are the most environmentally efficient interior window covering.
-Venetian blinds are not terrible (hello curtains I'm looking at you!), rating better than roller blinds for efficiency, however plantation shutters are the best internal window covering for insulation.
+Venetian blinds are not terrible with an insulation efficiency better than roller blinds, however plantation shutters are the best internal window covering for insulation.

 For a large job, venetian blinds are faster to have manufactured and installed than plantation shutters.
 At the time of writing this (August, 2019) our lead time for venetian blinds is custom made and installed in around 2-weeks.
 Plantation Shutters (while subject to which range is chosen) have a lead time anywhere from 3-weeks upward.

 If price is a factor it's not a simple answer to say that one product is more expensive than the other.
 Size of your window, material of manufacture (i.e. PVC Shutters vs Timber Shutters vs Timber Blinds), final colour chosen, and framing type can all affect the final price of both products.
-In some specific quotes a venetian blind would be cheaper, and in others, a plantation shutter would be cheaper.
-There is no standard answer and that is why we choose to do individualised consultations with customer quote.
+In some quotes a venetian blind would be cheaper, and in others plantation shutters have worked out cheaper.
+There is no standard answer and that is why we do individualised consultations to quote from.

-So if you are busy searching for timber blinds on the assumption that they will be cheaper than plantation shutters, contact us using our Book Now button at the top of the page and we can help you find exactly what you are after.
+So if you are busy searching for venetian blinds on the assumption that blinds are cheaper than shutters, maybe contact us using our Book Now button at the top of the page and we can help you find exactly what you are after.

 - Riverina Plantation Shutters